OrionExplorer/dcpam/src/DCPAM_WDS/README.md

 ### Configuration
-For DCPAM WDS `wds_config.json` file is the main configuration.
+For DCPAM WDS `wds_config.json` is the main configuration file.
 It defines:
 * DCPAM database.
 * Tables and views (see _app.DATA_), where integrated data is stored.